 Bachelor of Music conjoint with Bachelor of Music Education

 The bachelor of music conjoint with bachelor of music education is a five-year conjoint professional degree program, offered by the Faculty of Education in conjunction with the School of Music.
 It includes a one-semester internship and is designed for the preparation of school music teachers and other professional positions related to music education.

-To be considered for admission, students must have successfully completed a minimum of 45 credit hours with either a cumulative average of at least 65 per cent or an average of at least 65 per cent on the last attempted 30 credit hours.
+To be considered for admission, you must have successfully completed a minimum of 45 credit hours with either a cumulative average of at least 65% or an average of at least 65% on the last attempted 30 credit hours.

 The 45 credit hours must include: